Tanishj2/EMI_Calculator/README.md

 # Emi_Calculator

-This is Android App for calculate Emi[Equated Monthly Instalment].
+This is a small android App for calculate Emi[Equated Monthly Installment].